geum-mo/data_cleanser/README.md

       - [ ] #3. xx[xx] --> seperate rows
       - [ ] #4. [xx][xx] --> seperate rows
       - [ ] #5. [xx[xx]] --> check and remove if trivial
+      - [x] Just removed all rows with any [ in it

+- [x] Handle duplicates
+  - [x] Remove rows with NaNs
+  - [x] Remove rows where string value of both columns are indentical
+  - [x] Remove rows if string length is > 108
+  - [x] Remove duplicated based on source lang.

 - [ ] Handle special characters
   - [ ] ?
     - [ ] Only one ? should exist in a single row